Why Your Root Cause Analysis Starts with Component Traceability

-To allow for changes to occur in your libraries, and to build traceability in, you may require a change in your PCB design process and attitude.
+To allow for changes to occur in your libraries, and to build PCB component traceability and supplier quality in, you may require a change in your PCB design process and attitude.
 Many people stop at creating the PCB library without reviewing it.
-Others make even more progress, and stop at the review process with no tailoring.
+Others make even more progress and stop at the review process with no tailoring.
 Remember, we cannot remove any of the library management’s pillars, as pulling one out will collapse the whole structure.

 The fifth pillar is the culmination of all other pillars before it.
 Only when we have a single, tightly-managed PCB library, with a structured architecture that is reviewed according to a set standard, can we KNOW that we have a PCB library of the highest possible quality.
 It is this high-quality PCB library that we seek to make, and that becomes an asset to the profitability of a company.

 When you begin the PCB library traceability process (refining), the reports, as we will see, are not just for the library alone.
 They are a combination of used parts and the PCB layout.
-Using a root cause analysis on the data in these reports, we can evaluate them to determine if a problem is a library issue or a layout issue.
+Using a component of root cause analysis of the data in these reports, we can evaluate them to determine if a problem is a library issue or a layout issue.